-Any corrective actions implemented at the site would be reviewed by EPA during the proposed development.
-It is worth noting that in September 1991, EPA issued a Corrective Action Permit (ID: MDD98082872) to UMD.
-According to EPA's webpage, regarding hazardous waste cleanup at the university:
+Any corrective actions implemented at the site would be reviewed by the EPA during development of the site.
+It is worth noting that, in September 1991, the EPA issued a Corrective Action Permit (MDD98082872) to UMD.
+According to the EPA's webpage, regarding hazardous waste cleanup at the university: